 - Map a field from your file by selecting one of four field categories:

-- Suggest - Base will provide a suggested field based on the field label in your file (column header name)
+- Suggest - Sell will provide a suggested field based on the field label in your file (column header name)

-- Common - these fields are included on every contact record in Base by default
+- Common - these fields are included in every contact record in Sell by default

 - Click on the name of the field you’ve selected so the field box is now highlighted in green